rafikus/RecipePlanner/README.md

 ## Features

 - **Recipe Visualization**: Allows users to generate a tree of all items and recipes needed for crafting a selected item, with the ability to manually choose which recipes to use for each component.
+The mod relies on the functionality of Just Enough Items (JEI), such as the Items Overlay, to make it easy for players to pick items
 - **Task Management**: Breaks down recipes into tasks, organizing them in a logical order to ensure prerequisites are completed first.
 - **Crafting Organization**: Helps players manage complex crafting chains with ease.